 In 2003, Twyla Tharp published a second book, The Creative Habit: Learn It and Use It For Life (2003), in which she shared life lessons from her own career and those of artists throughout the ages.
 The Collaborative Habit: Life Lessons for Working Together, appeared in 2009.
 Her lifetime contribution to her country’s culture was recognized with the National Medal of Arts, presented by President George W. Bush in a 2004 ceremony at the White House.
 She received the Kennedy Center Honor in 2008.

 Twyla Tharp’s prodigious creative energies are far from exhausted.
 As of this writing, she has choreographed over 160 works, including her work for Broadway, film and television.
-Her company, Twyla Tharp Dance, continues to tour nationally, and every year, her pieces, such as Brahms Paganini, Brief Fling, Nine Sinatra Songs, Preludes and Fugues, and Beethoven Opus 103, are performed by ballet companies around the world.
+Every year, her pieces, such as Brahms Paganini, Brief Fling, Nine Sinatra Songs, Preludes and Fugues, and Beethoven Opus 103, are performed by ballet companies around the world.
 Her creative vision has had a pervasive influence on the work of younger choreographers and has permanently expanded the boundaries of contemporary dance.

 “I had to become the greatest choreographer of my time.
 That was my mission, and that’s what I set out to do.”